govhealth/PostpartumTOC/input/pagecontent/profiles-extensions.md

 ## Implementation Notes

 - Implementers should **validate** data against these profiles to ensure conformance with the guide.
-- US Core 6.1.0 profiles are reused when they meet implementation needs; **custom profiles** are introduced where necessary.
+- US Core 6.1.0 profiles are reused when they meet implementation needs; profiles are introduced where necessary.
 - Each profile links to its full StructureDefinition and example instances to illustrate real-world usage.

 ## Usage Guidance